Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Moderate Deviations from the Unit Boundary Framework

-In this Section we present a more detailed review of the estimation procedure for the quantile autoregressive time series that accommodates the specification of the autocorrelation coefficient with respect to moderate deviations from the unit boundary.
-We first introduce the quantile estimation method\footnote{A complete treatment of limit results for quantile regressions can be found in the book of \cite{Koenker2005}.} to obtain parameter estimates and then establish the asymptotic theory of this estimator.
-Denote with $\mu( \uptau )$ and $\rho_n ( \uptau )$ to be the $\uptau-$quantile dependent parameters, which are determined based on a conditional quantile specification function
+In this Section we discuss in more details the estimation procedure for the quantile autoregressive time series that accommodates the parametrization of the autoregression coefficient with respect to moderate deviations from the unit boundary.
+We first introduce the quantile estimation method\footnote{A complete treatment of limit results for quantile regressions can be found in the book of \cite{Koenker2005}.} to obtain parameter estimates and then establish the asymptotic theory of this estimator for the autoregressive model denoted with $y_t = \mu + \rho y_{t-1} + u_t$ (with a slight change of notation).